William F. White / Vilmos Zsigmond Cinematography Scholarship

 The William F. White / Vilmos Zsigmond Cinematography Scholarship offers a $3,000.00 cash scholarship to be awarded to a student currently enrolled in an accredited post-secondary or graduate studies program, toward a diploma or degree, in any of the following programs of study: Film, Digital Media, Television, and Cinematography Arts.

-This national scholarship is intended for students entering into their 2nd, 3rd or 4th year of studies, as well as those in graduate studies with a passion for the art of Cinematography, and who are currently enrolled in a recognized College or University for the September 2019 - August 2020 academic year.
+This national scholarship is intended for students entering into their 2nd, 3rd or 4th year of studies, as well as those in graduate studies with a passion for the art of Cinematography, and who are currently enrolled in a recognized College or University.
 Students entering into their 1st year of studies are not eligible.

 The successful candidate will be the best all-around applicant, taking into account academic achievement, extra-curricular activities and interests, community involvement and work experience.

 Students may reapply every year, with the opportunity of being awarded a scholarship only one time.
 The applicant may apply in any year of study that is Post-Secondary or Post-Graduate.

 The deadline for this year’s submissions is July 23rd, 2021.

 Famed cinematographer and Oscar-winner, Vilmos Zsigmond passed away on January 1st 2016 at the age of 85.
 A long-time business partner of William F. White, Zsigmond was one of the founders and owners of Sparks Camera & Lighting Ltd., a leading Budapest, Hungary-based provider of top-quality professional production equipment.
 Sparks was originally co-founded through Whites as a joint business venture with Zsigmond, and has been servicing eastern and western European content creators since 1991.
 Our partnership and friendship with Vilmos inspired the creation of this scholarship, which will help us give back to the community in his honour.